updatecli/website/content/en/docs/commands/updatecli_jsonschema.md

 ### SEE ALSO

-* [updatecli](/docs/commands/updatecli)	 - Updatecli is a tool used to define and apply file update strategies.
+* [updatecli](/docs/commands/updatecli)	 - Updatecli is a declarative dependency manager command line tool